Bare Shell Verses Warm Shell properties what is the difference (1)

 Most buyers who prefer to own a smaller property of 1000 sq meters in either a carpet area or built-up area choose such real estate.
 Buyers usually choose to buy or rent such properties.
 Condos in Thailand are usually warm shell properties or ready-to-move-in furnished properties.

-These types of houses, condos and other property types are usually residential and have a lesser fixing up before moving in expense compared to bare-shell properties.
+These types of houses, condos, and other property types are usually residential and have a lesser fixing up before moving in expense compared to bare-shell properties.

 Semi Furnished Properties

 A semi-furnished piece of property is a step up from warm shell properties and is equipped with walls that have a decent finish.
-In addition, you can usually find pre-installed electrical fixtures such as lights, bulbs, bulb holders and water fixtures in the bathroom such as hand faucets and showerheads that are ready to use.
+In addition, you can usually find pre-installed electrical fixtures such as lights, bulbs, bulb holders, and water fixtures in the bathroom such as hand faucets and showerheads that are ready to use.

 Such properties might be listed for rent or purchase, and on some occasions for short-term lease as well.
 These properties can be listed as condos, villas, houses, and even townhouses.